Tujunga Wash: About

 The name Tujunga or Tuxunga means "old woman's place" in both Fernandeño and Tongva, where Tuxu means "old woman".
 The term is thought to relate to an ethnohistoric narrative, known as Khra'wiyawi, collected by Carobeth Laird from Juan and Juana Menendez at the Leonis Adobe in 1916.
 In the narrative, the wife of Khra'wiyawi (the chief of the region) is stricken with grief over the untimely loss of her daughter.
 In her sadness, she retreats to the mountains and turns to stone.
 It is thought this event became the basis for the village name.
 In fact, there is a large rock in Little Tujunga Canyon which looks like an old woman in a sitting position.
 However, there was also a Fernandeño village in the vicinity of Big Tujunga Canyon called Muxúnga, which means "place of shooting" in the Fernandeño dialect of the Tongva language.
 The name comes from the verb muxú, which means "shoot him."

 Tujunga Wash consists of two forks, both beginning in the San Gabriel Mountains.
-The upper portion of Big Tujunga Wash is called Tujunga Creek, or Big Tujunga Creek.
+The upper portion of Big Tujunga Wash is called Big Tujunga Creek.
 It travels roughly east to west, and several tributaries from the north and south join it as it flows to Big Tujunga Reservoir, formed by Big Tujunga Dam.
 Below the dam, the stream is called Big Tujunga Wash.
-It continues its westward flow, enters San Fernando Valley and is met by Little Tujunga Wash a mile before reaching Hansen Reservoir, which is formed by Hansen Dam.
+It continues its westward flow, enters the San Fernando Valley and is met by Little Tujunga Wash a mile before reaching Hansen Reservoir, which is formed by Hansen Dam.
 Little Tujunga Wash comes from the north, draining the portion of the San Gabriel Mountains immediately north of Hansen Reservoir.
 Downstream of the dam, Tujunga Wash flows roughly south and is met halfway to its confluence with the Los Angeles River by Pacoima Wash, which drains the other side of the mountains that Little Tujunga Wash drains.
-Finally, Tujunga Wash meets the Los Angeles River near Studio City, California.
+Finally, Tujunga Wash meets the Los Angeles River in the Studio City neighborhood of Los Angeles.